 The meal is made by cooking a half-wheel cheese over a large heating element and scraping off the crisped and bubbling top layer.

 It’s served plain, with baby potatoes, cornichons, and pickled onions on the side.
 YUM!!!
 Look for “Raclette a discression” (all-you-can-eat) and eat plate after plate to your heart’s content.

-Cheese fondue and fondue Chinoise are the next favorite dishes (meat fondue with broth).
-Keep in mind that pricing is frequently posted per serving with a two-serving minimum, so it may be pricier than it appears.
-You can get the broth as a soup once you’ve finished with the fondue Chinoise.
+Cheese and fondue Chinoise are the next favorite dishes (meat fondue with broth).
+Remember that pricing is frequently posted per serving with a two-serving minimum, so it may be pricier than it appears.
+You can get the broth as a soup once you finish the fondue Chinoise.
 For those who want a savory dessert, this is ideal!